|

 the later ones in that they were electric solenoid operated.
 I don't know

-why they did this - I suspect they had visions of doing a remote control
+why they did this - I suspect they had visions of doing a remote control for

 this changer at a later date.
 But the solenoids were so troublesome

-(mostly, they were noisy) that Victor issued a factory recall of these
+(mostly, they were noisy) that Victor issued a factory recall of these first

 units.
-The solenoids were removed, and the entire machine was reverted to
+The solenoids were removed, and the entire machine was reverted to a

 fully mechanical design, which is the type that I have.